netlify-templates/victor-hugo/site/content/press/does-connectivity-help-—-or-hurt-—-the-doctor-patient-relationship.md

 ---
-articlename: Does Connectivity Help — or Hurt — the Doctor-Patient Relationship?
+title: Does Connectivity Help — or Hurt — the Doctor-Patient Relationship?
 date: 2017-09-26T12:26:10-04:00
 summary: >-
   Christian Terwiesch, a Wharton professor of operations, information and